umanniyaz/poc-sync-markdown-with-confluence/README.md

 ### GET /get-job-results/{job_id}

 Retrieves the results of a completed job.
+Optionally provides S3 location of the result file.

 #### Path Parameters

 - `job_id` (string, required): The unique identifier of the job

+#### Query Parameters

+- `include_s3_location` (boolean, optional): If true, includes S3 file location in response

 #### Response Format